Web Hosting

 How to deal with traffic loss on website redesigning?

 During the first few days following a redesign.
-It takes Google a little time to scan and index the newly updated websites to provide users with their requested new version of your site.
-A brief decline in organic traffic results as a result of this situation.
+It takes Google a little time to scan and index the newly updated websites to provide users with their requested new version of your site—a brief decline in organic traffic results as a result of this situation.

-At this point, you should be concerned only if the reduction is greater than 10% and if the traffic is reducing significantly.
+At this point, you should be concerned only if the reduction is greater than 10% and the traffic is reducing significantly.
 Then, to fully appreciate the situation, you must examine the three components listed below.

 Getting an Insight on the traffic drops after a website redesign: